idrm/create-panono-backup/README.md

 [create-panono-backup-1.0.jar](http://radiatic.com/create-panono-backup-1.0.jar)

+(Please, exercise caution and scan this Java executable file for malware before running it.
+The SHA-1 hash of the downloaded file should be f87d589bef8122f90258e0fcc81284ddc7475d05)

 ### Usage in Windows

 Make sure your Java installation is in your command prompt path.
 To test this, enter `java` in a command prompt,